TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/05_lesson/associated_reading.md

 For some people, programming and debugging are the same thing.
 That is, programming is the process of gradually debugging a program until it does what you want.
 The idea is that you should start with a program that does something and make small modifications, debugging them as you go, so that you always have a working program.

 For example, Linux is an operating system that contains thousands of lines of code, but it started out as a simple program Linus Torvalds used to explore the Intel 80386 chip.
 According to Larry Greenfield, “One of Linus’s earlier projects was a program that would switch between printing AAAA and BBBB.
 This later evolved to Linux.”
 (The Linux Users’ Guide Beta Version 1).

-Later chapters will make more suggestions about debugging and other programming practices.